JcDenis/enhancePostContent/README.md

 First install enhancePostContent, manualy from a zip package or from Dotaddict repository.
 (See Dotclear's documentation to know how do this)

-Go to ''plugins manager'', expand enhancePostContent information then go to ''configure plugin'', fill in form.
+Go to ''blog preference'' => fieldset ''plugin preference', fill in form.

 Once it's done you can manage filters from menu ''Enhance Post Content'' on sidebar or you can add dashboard icon,